Meet the team involved in the creation of the RES Insect Garden

 CEO of Royal Entomological Society

-“The Royal Entomological Society Garden at RHS Chelsea Flower Show 2023 presents an incredible platform for us to engage with a wide audience about the benefits of insect science and we are hugely grateful to Project Giving Back for giving us the opportunity.
-The garden will help us highlight the role gardeners play in providing food and habitats for a wide range of insects, whilst balancing the need to control a small number of insect species responsibly.
-We will show the exciting connections between people and insects, and how innovative science allows better understanding of those connections.
-Through public engagement at the show, and the wider publicity opportunities Chelsea offers, we hope to significantly raise the profile of insect science and its importance to everyone who values our planet.”
+“The Royal Entomological Society Garden at RHS Chelsea Flower Show 2023 offered an incredible platform for us to engage with a wide audience about the benefits of insect science and we are hugely grateful to Project Giving Back for giving us that opportunity.
+The garden helped us to highlight the role gardeners play in providing food and habitats for a wide range of insects, whilst balancing the need to control a small number of insect species responsibly.
+We showed the exciting connections between people and insects, and how innovative science allows better understanding of those connections.

 Dr Luke Tilley